 - An older adult who has recently fallen and wants to stay in his home.

 - A family caring for someone with memory problems and is concerned about safety.

 - A person transitioning to hospice and who needs help setting up his home.

 There are countless ways that OTs can help people.
 Some specializations include; low vision, assistive technology, breastfeeding, caregiver training, driving and community mobility, feeding, pediatrics, hand therapy, physical rehabilitation, mental health, environmental modifications, school systems, and many more.

-The job is everchanging.
-OTs experiences are as unique as the people they serve.
+Occupational therapists’ experiences are as unique as the people they serve.
 Being an occupational therapist gives you the opportunity to work one on one with clients to help them reach their goal.
 OTs use their backgrounds in science, rehabilitation, and psychology to empower the entire person.

-If you are interested in learning more about the rewarding career of occupational therapy, we invite you to check out the programs available at University of St. Augustine for Health Sciences, which has grown to become the largest graduate-level OT and PT university in the country.
+If you are interested in learning more about the rewarding career of occupational therapy, we invite you to check out the programs available at the University of St. Augustine for Health Sciences, which has grown to become the largest graduate-level OT and PT university in the country.

 About the Authors

 Kelly Layne, OTD, MOT, OTR/L, BCCS

 Dr. Layne has over 16 years of clinical experience in a variety of treatment settings including Acute (ranging from small rural hospitals to Trauma I hospitals), Acute Rehab, Acute Psych, Outpatient, SNF, and LTAC, among others.
 She has worked with individuals with a wide range of diagnosis across the life span.
 Dr. Layne has served as lead orthopedic therapist in both Acute and Acute Rehab settings.
 She joined the faculty at University of St. Augustine for Health Sciences in 2014.